-The investment income on bonds is slightly higher in comparison to 2022, this is due to higher yields on new investments.
-In the same time, following the higher market rates, higher net losses have been realized.
+The investment income on bonds is slightly higher in comparison to 2023, this is due to higher yields on new investments.
+In the same time, net gains have been realised.

-The investment income paid by investment funds stayed at a comparable level.
+The investment income paid by investment funds increased in comparison to previous year.